marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 The SCHC Rule description MAY define sending some field values by not setting the TV, while setting the MO to "ignore" and the CDA to "value-sent".
 A Rule MAY also use a "match-mapping" MO when there are different alternatives for the same FID.
 Otherwise, the Rule sets the TV to a specific value, the MO to "equal", and the CDA to "not-sent".

-## CoAP Option Proxy-CRI and Proxy-Scheme-Number Fields # {#ssec-proxy-cri-proxy-scheme-number-option}
+## CoAP Option Proxy-Cri and Proxy-Scheme-Number Fields # {#ssec-proxy-cri-proxy-scheme-number-option}

-The Proxy-CRI field is an option defined in {{I-D.ietf-core-href}}.
+The Proxy-Cri field is an option defined in {{I-D.ietf-core-href}}.
 The option carries an encoded CBOR data item {{RFC8949}} that represents an absolute CRI reference (see {{Section 5 of I-D.ietf-core-href}}).
 The option is used analogously to the Proxy-Uri option as defined in {{Section 5.10.2 of RFC7252}}.

 The Proxy-Scheme-Number field is an option defined in {{I-D.ietf-core-href}}.
 The option carries a CRI Scheme Number represented as a CoAP unsigned integer (see {{Sections 5.1.1 and 8.1 of I-D.ietf-core-href}}).
 The option is used analogously to the Proxy-Scheme option as defined in {{Section 5.10.2 of RFC7252}}.